Ziad-Ghoraba/Data-Structures-CPP/README.md

   - `asteroidCollision`: Simulates asteroid collisions using a stack.
   - `infix_to_postfix`: Converts an infix expression to postfix notation for easier computation.
   - `infix_to_postfix_efficient`: Optimized version of the infix-to-postfix conversion.
 ---

+ ## 📌 5.
+Queue

+This repository includes multiple implementations of the **Queue** data structure, including a **Priority Queue** and a **Queue using Stacks**.

+### Key Features:
+- **Queue Implementations**:
+  - **LinkedList-based Queue**: Uses a singly linked list for efficient enqueue and dequeue operations.
+  - **Array-based Queue**: Implements a circular queue using an array for fixed-size queues.
+  - **Queue using Stacks**: Implements a queue using two stacks, showcasing how stacks can be used to simulate queue behavior.
+- **Priority Queue**:
+  - Implements a priority queue with three levels of priority (1, 2, and 3).
+  - Ensures that elements with higher priority are dequeued first.
+- **Efficient Operations**:
+  - `enqueue`: Adds an element to the queue.
+  - `dequeue`: Removes and returns the front element from the queue.
+  - `is_empty`: Checks if the queue is empty.
+  - `is_full`: Checks if the queue is full (for fixed-size queues).
+  - `front`: Returns the front element without removing it.
+- **Advanced Operations**:
+  - `enqueue_front`: Adds an element to the front of the queue (for deque-like behavior).
+  - `dequeue_rear`: Removes and returns the rear element from the queue (for deque-like behavior).
+- **Debugging Tools**:
+  - `display`: Prints the current state of the queue for debugging purposes.
+---
 ### Prerequisites
 - A working installation of a C++ compiler (e.g., GCC, Clang, or MSVC).